--IF students are NOT able to complete work, students may have the weekend and one extra week to complete MOST missed and make-up assignments..
-This is because it is impossible to complete two units at the same time.

--Another exception is with projects, long term assignments, or assignments with a specific due date.
+-IF students are NOT able to complete work, students may have the weekend and one extra week to complete MOST missed and make-up assignments.
+One exception is with Wordly Wise Vocabulary units if we immediately start the next unit.
+This is because it is impossible to complete two units at the same time. -Another exception is with projects, long term assignments, or assignments with a specific due date.
 These assignments are expected on the assigned due date.
 Late assignments in this category will only be accepted with extenuating or emergency circumstances, and only with a note from a parent or guardian.